python-rapidjson/python-rapidjson/docs/loads.rst

       >>> loads('[NaN, Infinity]', number_mode=NM_NATIVE)
       Traceback (most recent call last):
         File "<stdin>", line 1, in <module>
-      ValueError: … Out of range float values are not JSON compliant
+      rapidjson.JSONDecodeError: … Out of range float values are not JSON compliant
       >>> loads('[NaN, Infinity]', allow_nan=False)
       Traceback (most recent call last):
         File "<stdin>", line 1, in <module>
-      ValueError: … Out of range float values are not JSON compliant
+      rapidjson.JSONDecodeError: … Out of range float values are not JSON compliant

    Normally all floating point literals present in the JSON structure will be loaded as Python :class:`float` instances, with :data:`NM_DECIMAL` they will be returned as